TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

     because the location of the package the reader is for, acts as the "directory".
 Hence the metaphor for directories and file names is packages and resources, respectively.
-This is also why instances of this class are expected to directly correlate to a specific package (instead of potentially representing multiple packages or a module).
+This is also why instances of this kundi are expected to directly correlate to a specific package (instead of potentially representing multiple packages or a module).